nikki-experiments/dev-setup/README.md

     $ git config --global user.name "Your Name Here"
     $ git config --global user.email "your_email@youremail.com"

 Also create a `.gitignore` file.
+Look at this boiler plate [example file](https://github.com/nikki-experiments/dev-setup/blob/master/example-gitignore.md).
-Look at the example file.
-(TODO: add example file) Here is a fun website that teaches the [basics of how to use git](http://rogerdudler.github.io/git-guide/).
+Here is a fun website that teaches the [basics of how to use git](http://rogerdudler.github.io/git-guide/).

 ## Visual Studio Code